ayush-999/Ayush/README.md

 ### Learn About Ayush Chaturvedi ❤️

  ## My Work Experience:
-- 🙋 Working at TechnoSpark & Co. as Next JS Developer.
+- 🙋 Working at HCL Technologies as Software Engineer.
 - 🚀 Built Multiple Websites for Several businesses.
 - ✨ Prepared variety of different designs, layouts and websites as a Freelancer.